+The Blue Line Extenson project will add 5.8-kilometres of track and five new stations to the current 12-station Blue Line, one of four Metro lines that runs through the Greater Montreal Area.
+The extension will run along Jean-Talon Street, ending at the Galeries D’Anjou shopping mall next to Highway 25.
 In 2019, funding support from the federal government was announced, with one-third of the proposed project price ($1.3 billion) allocated.
 However, two months earlier it was reported that the cost of the project could escalate by $600 million, to $4.5 billion, based on increased expropriation and tax bill costs.
-But the final cost will not be announced until the final business case is presented by the Société de transport de Montréal (STM) in 2020.
-Work is expected to start in the winter of 2021.
+This is incorrect.
+The cost of the approved project was 4.462 billion.
+The “based on increased expropriation” increases subsequently occurred, which was one of the causes of the ongoing cost and scope review.
+In 2022, the project business plan is expected to approved, along with procurement of the tunnel boring and work is expected to start in the fall.